-How To Build Cheap Wind Generator using Old Floppy Drive
+How To Build Wind Generator using Floppy Drive Stepper Motor

-Mini floppy wind generator is a quite simple DIY project.
-Even though it looks like a toy, mini wind generator can be used in various situations.
-Especially if you are camping, fishing, sailing or anyplace where power greed is not available.
-Our wind generator can be used to recharge AA/AAA batteries (Ni-Cd, Ni-Mh…), mobile phones, MP3 players or for direct energy supply of smaller light bulbs (LED lights) or similar devices that draw up to few watts.
-The “heart” of mini wind generator is made of parts salvaged from an old 5.25″ floppy drive!
+Floppy drive wind generator is a quite simple DIY project.
+Although construction looks like a toy, it can be used in various situations.
+On camping, fishing, sailing or wherever power greed is not available.
+Small wind generator can power or recharge AA/AAA batteries (Ni-Cd, Ni-Mh), mobile phones, MP3 players.
+You can connect light bulbs, LED light or similar devices that draw up to a few watts.
+The “heart” of home built wind generator is made out of parts scraped from an old 5.25″ floppy drive!

-Our first choice was to use stepper motor taken out of old floppy drive for several reasons.
-PC technology is “aging” very quickly, thus floppy drive can be obtained very cheap, in most cases even free of charge.
-Stepper motors are very convenient for small wind generators because they do not need any kind of gearing mechanism and the rotor can be attached directly to a turbine (propeller) which is simplifying construction work and also lowers the noise produced by the windmill.
-Step motor produces stable voltage even with low rpm (200 rpm) which is a great advantage comparing to DC alternators / motors which require 10 to 15 times higher rpm.
+There was a good reason to use stepper motor salvaged from a floppy drive.
+PC technology is “aging” very quickly and floppy drive can nowadays be bought for a very low price.
+In most cases free of charge.
+Stepper motors are very convenient for small wind generators.
+First, because they do not need any kind of gearing mechanism and the rotor can be attached directly to a turbine – propeller.
+This can simplify construction work and also lowers the noise produced by the windmill.
+Step motor produces stable voltage even on low rpm (200 rpm) which is a great advantage comparing to DC alternators / motors.
+DC motors require at least 10 to 15 times higher rpm in order to achieve similar power output.
 This is very important, especially during the low wind speed periods.

-When it is windy outside, generator of our small windmill produces electric energy sufficient for one small light bulb or charging several batteries.
-Application is virtually limitless, we have attached USB female connector (with stabilized voltage 5V) to wind generator which makes it possible to connect all modern mobile devices (iPod, iPad, iPhone, MP3 player, smart phone…) that are usually charged via PC USB port.
+When it is windy outside, generator of our small windmill produces electric energy sufficient for one (LED flashlight) or to charge a battery pack.
+Practical usage is virtually limitless, we have attached USB female connector (with stabilized voltage 5V) to our mini wind generator so that all modern mobile devices (iPod, iPad, cell phone, etc…) can now be powered by the wind…

 5.25″ FLOPPY DRIVE WIND GENERATOR – CONSTRUCTION DETAILS

-First, we have found an old generation PC286, then opened it and removed 5.25 inch floppy drive unit – Picture 1.
-As you already guess, floppy drive will serve as a “donor” for the most important part – power generator.
-After opening floppy drive unit, it is necessary to carefully remove stepper motor (pictures 2 and 3).
+First, find an old generation PC286, open it and remove 5.25 inch floppy drive unit – Picture 1.
+As you already guessed, floppy drive will serve as a “donor” for the most important part – power generator stepper motor.
+After opening floppy drive unit, carefully extract stepper motor (pictures 2 and 3).

-We have drilled two holes with stationary drill on the shaft as shown in Figure 4.
-This we allow us to directly attach the turbine (propeller) of windmill onto stepper rotor, using two screws.
+Drill two holes with stationary drill on the shaft as shown in Figure 4.
+This we allow you to directly attach the turbine (propeller) onto stepper rotor, using two screws.

-Next, we will construct electronics (Picture 5) which has a task to rectify alternate current (convert it to DC) generated by windmill and to filter and stabilize the voltage precisely at 5 volts (Picture 6) so that we could safely connect any USB device.
-Although we have used the printed circuit board, you can solder all electronic components directly.
+Next, we will construct electronic power stabilizer (Picture 5).
+This circuit will rectify alternate current (convert it from AC to DC) generated by windmill and stabilize the voltage precisely at 5 volts (Picture 6) so that we can safely connect any USB device.
+Although we have used the printed circuit board, you can solder and interconnect all electronic components directly.
 You will need soldering iron and some tin with solder paste.

-Electronic components should be soldered according to the schematic diagram above.
-Wires coming out of stepper should be connected to rectifiers, in our case diodes 1N4004 (picture 7 – shown on the left side).
+Electronic components should be soldered according to the electric diagram above.
+Wires coming out of stepper motor should be connected to rectifiers, in our case diodes 1N4004 (picture 7 – shown on the left side).

 WARNING!
-Stepper motors usually have 5 wires coming out although you can find those who have 4, 6 or 8 wires.
-It is important to determine which type of stepper motor you have in order correctly connect the stepper with electronics of wind generator.
-Here you can find the details on how to connect different stepper motor.
+Stepper motor usually have 5 wires coming out although you can find those who have 4, 6 or 8 wires.
+It is important to determine which type of stepper motor you have in order to correctly connect the stepper with electronics of wind generator.
+Here you can find necessary details how to connect different stepper motors.
 It`s very hard to “burn” a stepper but caution is advised anyway!!!

-If you want to use wind generator only for battery charging, you can build lot more simplified electronics than the one we have used (Picture 10).
+If you want to use wind generator for battery charging only, you can build a lot simpler electronics than the one we have used (Picture 10).

-Now we have to make the remaining mechanical parts for the wind generator.
+Now we need to make the remaining mechanical parts for the wind generator.
 We need to prepare a bracket and a turbine (propeller).
-Bracket can be made of aluminum tube diameter 3-4mm, and do not forget to fix it firmly.
-If you plan to frequently move wind generator, easiest solution is to fix the bracket using the umbrella stand to ensure mobility (Picture 11).
+Bracket can be made out of aluminum tube with 3-4mm diameter.
+Do not forget to fix it firmly.
+If you plan to frequently move wind generator from one place to another, easiest solution would be to fix the bracket using an umbrella stand to ensure mobility and stability at the same time (Picture 11).

-Generator (stepper motor) is most easily fastened directly to the bracket using clamps or using a metal “L” profile, depending on whether you will use horizontal or vertical turbine.
-We made both versions, it is up to you to decide what you prefer.
+Generator (stepper motor) can be easily fastened directly to the bracket using clamps or using a metal “L” profile.
+Solution actually depends on whether you will use horizontal or vertical turbine.
+We made both versions, it is up to you to decide which you prefer.

 If you pick horizontal axis wind turbine, you can create a three-bladed propeller using the meter, pen and scissors for cutting sheet metal.
 You will need a sheet metal panel 0.8×0.8m, 0.5mm thick.
-Cut out the pieces and form them as directed on the picture 12, and then attach the turbine to the rotor of stepper motor with screws.
-In case you do not want to make everything by yourself, you could buy finished propeller very cheap (Picture 14) in any better hardware store.
-For vertical axis wind turbine, the simplest way is to make a turbine from a plastic bucket (paint container).
-Cut it in the middle, then fix it onto round wooden or plastic plate (Picture 13).
+Cut out the pieces and form them as directed on the picture 12, and attach the turbine to the rotor of stepper motor with screws.
+In case you do not have time to make everything by yourself, you can buy finished propeller very cheap (Picture 14) in any well equipped hardware store.
+For vertical axis wind turbine, the simplest way is to make a turbine out of plastic bucket (paint container).
+Cut it in the middle, fix it onto round wooden / plastic plate (Picture 13).
 Finally, the whole windmill structure should be fixed on the generator rotor (stepper motor) with screws.

-During strong winds (over 10 m/s), mini windmill can produce an average of 5 watts of electricity.
-This is in principle a maximum with a generator in the form of floppy drive stepper motor, but power also depends on the dimensions of the turbines as well.
+During strong winds (over 10 m/s), mini windmill can produce 5 watts of electricity on average.
+This is a maximum you can achieve with floppy drive stepper motor, but output power also depends on the dimensions of the propeller blades.

-Vertical axis wind turbine is most suitable for roof mounting because it is far more efficient at fast and often changing wind direction (turbulent winds).
+Vertical axis wind turbine is most suitable for roof mounting because it is far more efficient in turbulent wind conditions (fast and often changing wind direction).
 For outdoor usage – you can use windmill version with the horizontal axis and three-bladed turbine.